-- Providing or offering promotional aids to HCPs in relation to the promotion of prescriptiononly medicines is prohibited. - For prescription-only medicines, only pens, notepads (may only show the company name, logo and/or tagline of the company) for the purpose of taking notes during the event, and blank bags (without any company or product branding) can be provided to HCPs in the context of company organized events as long as they are of minimal total value per attendant (not exceeding VND 100,000) and only the necessary quantity are distributed.
+• Providing or offering promotional aids to HCPs in relation to the promotion of prescriptiononly medicines is prohibited.

+• For prescription-only medicines, only pens, notepads (may only show the company name, logo and/or tagline of the company) for the purpose of taking notes during the event, can be provided to HCPs in the context of company organized events as long as they are of minimal total value per attendant (not exceeding VND 100,000) and only the necessary quantity are distributed.